 Planting Tips For The Allergy Sufferer

-Are you ready to get outside and start planting any new flowers, bushes or trees these upcoming weekends?
+Are you ready to get outside and start planting any new flowers, bushes or trees in these upcoming weekends?

 Before you get too far into the gardening and landscaping ideas, be mindful of the allergy sufferers in your home.
 Because flowers produce pollen that can overwhelm allergy sufferers, consider those with these allergies and be strategic with your plants this year.

 Plants That Can Trigger Allergies

 Here are some common flowers TO AVOID if you or someone close to you suffers from allergies:

 In addition, there are also certain trees that are NOT RECOMMENDED for allergy sufferers: Oak, Poplar, Hickory, Walnut, and Ash